Alphonse Borrelly

-Alphonse Louis Nicolas Borrelly (December 8, 1842 – February 28, 1926) was a French astronomer.
+Alphonse Louis Nicolas Borrelly (December 8, 1842 – February 28, 1926) was a French astronomer born in Roquemaure, Gard.

 He joined the Marseille Observatory in 1864.
 In the course of his career, he discovered a number of asteroids and comets, including the periodic comet 19P/Borrelly.
+He also discovered five NGC objects, all galaxies.

 The French Academy of Sciences awarded him the Prix Valz for 1903 and the Prix Lalande for 1909.
 The asteroid 1539 Borrelly was named in his honor.

 In 1913, he received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.

+Discoveries

 Comets discovered or co-discovered

 The following is an incomplete list of comets discovered or co-discovered by Borrelly: